faqs

 What is positive psychology?

 Positive psychology is the science of what makes people, groups and institutions thrive.
 The field evolved out of philosophy and humanistic psychology, with Abraham Maslow calling for a positive psychology in 1954.
-However, it wasn’t until the late 90’s that psychologists Martin Seligman and Mihaly Csikszentmihalyi successfully advocated for positive psychology as an academic field, to shift psychology’s predominant focus on disorder and dysfunction to ultimately a more wholistic focus.
+However, it wasn’t until the late 90’s that psychologists Martin Seligman and Mihaly Csikszentmihalyi successfully advocated for positive psychology as an academic field.
+The aim was to shift psychology’s predominant focus on disorder and dysfunction to, ultimately, a more wholistic focus.

 Positive psychology includes the study of happiness (hedonia) and positive emotions, as well as meaning (eudaimonia).